viaacode/syncrator-api/README.md

 the whole cycle repeats.
 If anything goes wrong status will be 'failed' this is set by syncrator itself when api_job_id is passed you may also do another post or delete the job in this case.

+### Verification of bearer token
+In order to verify bearer token the secret key is shared.
+This is base64 encode hs256 jwt key.
+We share the key as environment variable OAS_JWT_SECRET and it is stored here for qas: https://do-prd-okp-m0.do.viaa.be:8443/console/project/public-api/browse/secrets/avo-oas-qas-develop-config and here for prd: https://do-prd-okp-m0.do.viaa.be:8443/console/project/public-api/browse/secrets/avo-oas-prd-master-config.

+The k value for the respective environment is stored in OAS_JWT_SECRET and the syncrator-api decodes + verifies the jwt signature from OAS in the verify_token method in app/authorization.py we also verify the audience == 'syncrator' this is the 'aud' in the jwt token.
+When signature verification is enabled this verifies also the audience and throws an exception if it does not match (which is caught and results in a 401 access denied).
+Without the OAS_JWT_SECRET a fallback mode decodes the jwt token and checks the 'aud' value but this is unsecure and therefore a warning message will be printed to setup the secret properly.